zyh0308/learning-journal/designwebpageswithcss.md

 h1 is more specific than *
 p b is more specific than p p#intro is more specific than p

-- **􏰇Important** : You can add !important after any property value to indicate that it should be considered more important than other rules that apply to the same element.
+- **Important** : You can add !important after any property value to indicate that it should be considered more important than other rules that apply to the same element.

 Understanding how CSS rules cascade means you can write simpler style sheets because you can create generic rules that apply to most elements and then override the properties on individual elements that need to appear differently.